 Nowadays, the horse's breeders and enthusiasts work to ensure the survival of the breed.
 While the Clydesdale's numbers have rebounded somewhat, they are still listed as an "at risk" breed in Canada, with fewer than 500 registered horses in the country.
 Likewise, the U.K.'s Rare Breeds Trust includes them on its rare breeds list, despite the horses' once numbering 140,000 at their peak.

-The largest numbers of Clydesdales are found in the U.S., where about 600 are registered each year.
+The largest numbers of Clydesdales are found in the U.S., where about 600 additional horses are registered each year.
 The U.K., Canada, and Australia follow the U.S. in this breed's population.

 Clydesdales' Size and Lifespan